 If the job requires the use of a personal vehicle, then the basic costs of owning a suitable vehicle are subject to reimbursement.
 This would include car insurance, vehicle depreciation, taxes, and fees such as registration and license.
 And then there are the costs of driving the vehicle – fuel, oil, tires, maintenance.

-The 2019 IRS mileage rate is $.58/mile.
-That means, in order for a company reimbursing with the IRS mileage rate to fully comply with the California labor code, each employee would need to incur vehicle costs equal to or less than their number of business-related miles multiplied by 58 cents.
+The 2022 IRS mileage rate is $.625/mile.
+That means, in order for a company reimbursing with the IRS mileage rate to fully comply with the California labor code, each employee would need to incur vehicle costs equal to or less than their number of business-related miles multiplied by 58.5 cents.

 CA gas tax and labor code violations

-As we reported in a previous post, California increased its gas tax effective July 1, 2019 by 5.6 cents per gallon.
+California increased its gas tax effective July 1, 2019 by 5.6 cents per gallon.
+And by law it has increased every year in line with inflation.
 With California gas prices already far exceeding the national average, this has placed renewed pressure on employers to increase their vehicle reimbursements.

 The problem is, the IRS mileage rate does not increase in response to state increases in vehicle costs such as gas prices.
 The IRS sets its standard business rate based on national averages from the previous year.
 And that's the flaw inherent to using the government mileage rate as a reimbursement rate, especially in California – if employees experience vehicle costs at higher than the national average (and CA employees always do), then the IRS rate just won't keep up with their costs.